-The original location opened in TriBeCa in 1990 with the High Line spot following 13 years later.
-Not far from Pastis, Bubby’s is best known for an excellent brunch––try the fried chicken and pancakes or the avocado toast––but also serves comfort food classics like meatloaf, deviled eggs, and matzoh ball soup at dinnertime.
-Besides priding itself on “made-from-scratch American cooking,” Bubby’s also bakes some of the best pies in town.
-Try the strawberry rhubarb.
+A TriBeCa highlight since 1990, Bubby’s started as a pie company and later evolved into a favorite downtown spot for comfort food.
+The casual restaurant is best known for its excellent brunch––try the fried chicken and pancakes or avocado toast––but also serves tasty classics like meatloaf, deviled eggs, and matzoh ball soup at dinnertime.
+Besides priding itself on “made-from-scratch American cooking,” Bubby’s also bakes some of the best pies and buttermilk biscuits in NYC.

 Known for its outdoor seating and fresh seafood, Seamore’s in NoLIta is one of the neighborhood’s trendiest eateries.
 Michael Chernow (also the owner of The Meatball Shop) and his team focus on delivering sustainable seafood through various initiatives, including reducing carbon emissions by sourcing close to home.
 Beyond Baja fish tacos, oysters, and lobster rolls, Seamore’s prepares tasty veggie sides such as cauliflower mash and garlic broccoli.

 If stracciatella with kale and ramps, and tomato fennel sausage with butter beans and parsley salad sound tempting, head to this Greenpoint restaurant.
 Promising a taste of Montreal in Brooklyn but with international flavor, Chez Ma Tante is another solid choice for brunch and rumored to whip up the best pancakes in town.
 Other delectables––like chips and aioli and pigs head terrine–-were designed to be shared, and rank highly as well.
 Sidewalk seating adds to the European feel.